 Mobile Studio

-To help you reach customers beyond email and mobile messages, Advertising Studio provides a bridge to digital advertising platforms such as Google, Instagram, LinkedIn, Twitter, and YouTube.
+To help you reach customers beyond email and mobile messages, Advertising Studio provides a bridge to digital advertising platforms such as Facebook, Instagram, Google Ads, LinkedIn, X (Twitter), Pinterest, and Snapchat.
+Using Marketing Cloud Advertising, you can create ad campaigns within your customer journeys using Journey Builder.

 Marketing Cloud Personalization provides a whole new level of personalization for you and your clients.
-By registering your customers’ behavior within your website, the program can modify messaging on your web pages and tailor the experience with the kind of products and services the customer is interested in.
+By registering your customers’ behavior on your website, the program can modify messaging on your web pages and tailor the experience based on the products and services the customer is interested in.

-All of your marketing platforms are constantly generating a huge amount of data.
-Marketing Cloud Intelligence unifies all of your marketing tools so you have one source of truth.
-This provides holistic reporting, measurement, and optimization.
+All of your marketing platforms constantly generate a huge amount of data.
+Marketing Cloud Intelligence provides holistic reporting, measurement, and optimization.

-You can connect platforms such as Google, YouTube, Instagram, etc. with clicks, not code, using out-of-the-box connections.
-Once connected, Datorama can show you trends, progress against goals, and the ROI of your marketing efforts.
+You can connect platforms such as Google, YouTube, Instagram, Amazon, Snapchat, TikTok, and more – with clicks, not code – using API connections.
+Once connected, Marketing Cloud Intelligence can show you trends, progress against goals, and the ROI of your marketing efforts.

 Loyalty Management